zabsalahid/serialport-gsm/README.md

     * `autoDeleteOnReceive` - Set to `true` to delete from sim after receiving | Default is `false`
     * `enableConcatenation` - Set to `true` to receive concatenated messages as one | Default is `false`
     * `incomingCallIndication` - Set to `true` to fire the `onNewIncomingCall` event when receiving calls | Default is `false`
+    * `incomingSMSIndication` - Set to `false` to not fire the `onNewIncomingCall` event when receiving calls | Default is `true`
+    * `pin` - If your SIM card is protected by a IN provide the PIN as String and it will be used to unlock the SIM card during initialization | Default is `` (empty, means "no PIN existing on the SIM card")
+    * `customInitCommand` - If your device needs a custom initialization command it can be provided and will be used after PIN check.
+The command is expected to return "OK" | Default is `` (empty, means "no custom command for init")
+    * `logger` - provide a logger instance, currently "debug" is used only to output written and received serial data.
+Use "console" for debugging purposes | Default is no logging
 ```js
 let serialportgsm = require('serialport-gsm')
 let modem = serialportgsm.Modem()